 The compressor will not be allowed to start if a 'fault' condition exists.
 A 'fault' occurs if either one of the pressure controls exhibits an open circuit.
-In addition, the board monitors a condensate overflow sensor, located in the drip tray, and the voltage of the 24vac transformer.
-A fault will occur if a condensate overflow is detected, or a low voltage condition (electricity grid brownout) is detected.
+In addition, the board monitors the voltage of the 24vac transformer.
+A fault will occur if a low voltage condition (electricity grid brownout) is detected.

 The control board has an on-board LED and an ALR pin with a 24VAC output, which is routed to the L terminal of the thermostat terminal strip.
 An external indicator or relay can be connected across L and C on the terminal strip if external signaling is desired.
 Should a fault condition occur, the LED will flash the code of the fault condition.
 The codes are shown in the following table.
 The control board will lock out the compressor for five minutes when a fault occurs.
-The control board will then restart the compressor if the fault is no longer present.
+The control board will then restart the compressor if the fault has been cleared.
 Should a second fault condition occur within a 60 minute period the control board will go into permanent lockout mode and energize the ALR pin.
 The LED will flash the fault code until the control board is reset by powering down the unit.